CuriousMagpie/CuriousMagpie/README.md

-### Hi there, friendo 👋
+### Hi there!
-- 🔭  I’m currently working on a portfolio website, lovingly coded by hand.
-It's artisinal, small batch HTML/CSS.
-But definitely *not* organic.
-- 🤖  It's not organic because I am a cyborg.
+- 🤖  I am a cyborg.
 Beep boop!
+- 😄  Pronouns: she/her/they/them
 - 🌱  I’m currently learning:
-  - Front end development, including Django and JavaScript (including React).
+  - Front end development (Javascript and HTML/CSS and frameworks like Django and React)
   - Python
   - WordPress child theme development

-- 👯  I'd love to collaborate with you on open source projects that have a community focus and benefit.
-Not looking to "disrupt" anything, but to make existing spaces more equitable and accessible.
-- 😄  Pronouns: she/her/they/them
-- ⚡  Fun fact: I was a finalist for the Hugo for Best Fan Writer in 2017 and I blog at [Pretty Terrible](https://www.pretty-terrible.com/) (note that the template needs a *serious* refresh)
+- ⚡  Fun fact: I was a finalist for the Hugo for Best Fan Writer in 2017 and I blog at [Pretty Terrible](https://www.pretty-terrible.com/).
-- ⚡  Another fun fact: I'm a finalist for the 2021 Hugo for Best Related Work for my essay about yeeting George R.R.
+- ⚡  Another fun fact: I am a finalist for the 2021 Hugo for Best Related Work for my essay about yeeting George R.R.
 Martin into the sun.

 <!--
 **CuriousMagpie/CuriousMagpie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.